jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ## Exercise 2: Preparing the environment
 The DSVM contains the tools we need, but these tools are missing some components by default.
 Before you can perform U-SQL queries in our source code editor Visual Studio Code, you will need to download and install an additional Visual Studio component, as well as the Azure Data Lake Tools.

+### Step 1: Installing the Visual Studio component
+1. In the DSVM, right-click the